Piedmont Middle School: Daily breaks

 Between each class a seven-minute break is offered.
 In addition to this, brunch is a 10-minute break (much like elementary-school "recess") in the morning, and lunch is a thirty-five-minute break.

 Students may purchase food from the Food Service.
-Its brunch menu includes milk (chocolate or plain), many kinds of cereal, soft pretzels, pita chips and hummus, bread sticks, fresh fruit (free),fresh baked muffins, bagels and cream cheese, and drinks.
+Its brunch menu includes milk (chocolate or plain), many kinds of cereal, fresh fruit (free), pre packaged muffins, bagels and cream cheese, and drinks like la croy and Izzy, but the menu changes everyday.

-The school no longer has an open campus for lunch but students do have the option to eat outside or at the learnscape lunch park.
-They can also eat in the chill zone where they can play board games and hang out with friends.
+During lunch student will also eat free food from the lunch line, however extra lunches or snacks like Kettle Brand Potato Chips or drinks can be purchased via funds from Infinite Campus.
+The lunch area that student are allowed to go on campus extend the bottom of the stairs at the start to the back of the school where there is a white line at the bottom of "P.E.
+Hill" where the paved road branches off into the entrance of Witter Field and the Baseball Field.
+Students may on Wednesday and Friday Enter the MPR or Multi Purpose Room to play games like 4 square or wall ball or on some days watch a movie on the projector.

 There are teacher-sponsored and student-run lunch clubs, with a specific focus, as a place for students to eat inside.

 Library

 The Piedmont Middle School Library has a large variety of books for all the middle school students.
 They have over 10,000 books not including books for research and biographies.
-It also has an excellent selection of textbooks and learning materials.
+It also has an selection of textbooks and learning materials.
 Students who cannot participate in other classes such as P.E. spend that time in the library and then return to their normal classes.